Second Time Buyers

 Climbing the Property Ladder

 Whether you are upgrading your primary home, buying a second home, or going back on the mortgage market after a sale, we have seen it all.
 Your journey may seem less straightforward than when you got your first mortgage, but that does not have to be the case.
 Let’s make your mortgage journey easy!

 Where Do You Start?

 The criteria for second time buyers are very similar to those for first time buyers.
-The only difference is that now you would need a larger deposit of 20% unless you get an exception.
 With new Central Bank rules, from 2023, second time buyers will only need a 10% deposit.
+However, second time buyers borrow limit is 3.5 times income.

 Fixed or Variable Rate?